 If you can find a seat sale, you might consider a cheap paid ticket from your home airport to 1 of these cities, but do the math to see if it’s worth it.

 - Link: American Express Starwood Preferred Guest

-- Link: American Express Platinum
+- Link: The Platinum Card from American Express

 - Link: American Express Mercedes-Benz Platinum